ElektraInitiative/libelektra/src/plugins/path/README.md

 If `check/permission/mode = [permission]` is also present it will check for the correct permissions of the file/directory.
 Optionally, you can also add `check/permission/user = [user]"` which then checks the permissions for the given user.
 When calling `kdb set` on the actual key, you have to run as `root` user or the file permissions cannot be checked (you will receive an error message).
+It is also possible to leave the `check/permission/user` empty (just provide an empty string) which then takes the executing user as target to check.
+So for example `sudo kdb set ...` will check if `root` can access the target file/directory whereas `kdb set ...` will take the current executing process/user.
+If `check/permission/user` is not given at all, the plugin will check accessibility for the `root` user only (which again requires `sudo`)

  `check/permission/mode = rw` and `check/permission/user = tomcat` for example will check if the user `tomcat` has read and write access to the path which was set for the key.
 Please note that the file has to exist already